awmckinley/config/modules/sh.nav/README.md

 # Directory Navigation

-Software for efficient directory navigation and jumping to frequently used locations.
+Tools for smart and efficient filesystem navigation with learning capabilities.